-The more than 11,000-acre DuPont State Recreational Forest has become a national recreation destination.
+The more than 11,000-acre DuPont State Recreational Forest (DSRF) has become a national recreation destination.
 The Cedar Mountain community is the gateway to DuPont State Recreational Forest, which is located 12 miles southeast of Brevard.
-There are little more than 7,000 acres of the forest in Transylvania County, while the remaining acres are in Henderson County.
+Approximately 7,000 acres of the forest are in Transylvania County, while the remaining acres are in Henderson County.

-This year, the forest will be adding a permanent restroom near the Hooker Falls access area.
-During the construction, the upper lot at the Hooker Falls will be closed to facilitate the construction process.
+This year, the forest is adding a permanent restroom near the Hooker Falls access area.
+During the construction, the upper lot at Hooker Falls has been closed to facilitate the construction process.
 The forest’s staff is seeking the public’s assistance during this time and is asking visitors not to block the road or vehicle access in the parking area.
 The public should also refrain from attempting to enter the parking lot with large vehicles, especially on busy days.

-The most popular destinations are Triple Falls and High Falls on the Little River, resulting in large crowds during the summer months.
+The most popular destinations are Triple Falls and High Falls on the Little River.
 A 2.25-mile hike from the High Falls access area takes visitors to both waterfalls.
 Bridal Veil Falls is a 2.5-mile hike from the High Falls access area, or 2.25 miles from the Fawn Lake access area on Reasonover Road.
 Access areas are often filled to capacity and the N.C.
-Forest Service recommends visiting during the winter, weekdays or early in the morning.
+Forest Service recommends visiting during the cooler months, weekdays or early in the morning.
 One of the more difficult hikes is to the top of Stone Mountain, which has an elevation of 3,640 feet.
 Visitors who are up to the challenge will be rewarded by panoramic views.

-Triple Falls and High Falls and Lake Imaging have picnic shelters that can be reserved for a fee.
+Triple Falls, High Falls and Lake Imaging have picnic shelters that can be reserved for a fee.
 There are also picnic tables near Hooker Falls, Fawn Lake and Lake Julia.
 No trash pickup is provided in the forest, so visitors must pack out their trash.
-Cooking fires are not allowed and camping is not permitted.
+Cooking fires, including charcoal grills, are not allowed and camping is not permitted.

-Pets are allowed in DuPont Forest but must always be on a physical leash and under control by an adult always.
+Pets are allowed in DSRF but must always be on a physical leash and under control by an adult.
 Rock climbing is prohibited in DuPont Forest.
 Swimming or wading within 300 feet upstream of a waterfall and jumping off waterfalls are also prohibited.